eugenewebdevs/new-contributors/README.md

 ## Required

-The following repositories have agreed to open issues with the label "new contribnutors".
+The following repositories have agreed to open issues with the label "new contributors".
 These are small code changes specificly for those new to opens source, github, pull requests, etc...

 To contribute you will need: